hubertron/52hikes/_posts/2017-01-02-mount-galbraith-trail.md

 ---
-title: " Mount Galbraith Trail | Hike 1"
+title: "Mount Galbraith Trail | Hike 1"
 date: '2017-01-02 00:00:00'
 layout: post
 description: Starting the year off right with a 52 degrees and sunny hike in January.